zeek/zeek/script-reference/types.rst

         |t|

-    See the :bro:keyword:`for` statement for info on how to iterate over the elements in a table.
+    See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a table.

-.. bro:type:: set
+.. zeek:type:: set

-    A set is like a :bro:type:`table`, but it is a collection of indices that do not map to any yield value.
+    A set is like a :zeek:type:`table`, but it is a collection of indices that do not map to any yield value.
 They are declared with the syntax::